Magento migration from 1.x to 2.x is undoubtedly the most discussed and action oriented topic of the year in the eCommerce segment.

 Now that you’re clear with the four components of migration, it’s time to lay out your plan for the migration.

 Next, build the new Magento 2 site and copy settings, media and all the data.
 This will help you run indexes on the next stage.
 The question sometimes people ask at this stage is: Is all the migration trouble going to be really worth it?
-Well, all the new developments, security and upgrades will be happening at Magento 2.
-Considering that, at least keep all your fresh investments focused and facing Magento 2, irrespective of when you actually move.
+Well, all the new benefits, security and upgrades are all there in Magento 2.
+Considering that, keep all your fresh investments focused and facing Magento 2, irrespective of when you actually move.

 By now, you’ll be ready to move all the incremental data to the new site.
 That would include data updates (product reviews or changes in customer profiles, revised orders, fresh orders etc) and changes.
 Once this is in place, you are all set to test the new site.
 Note any issues you face and go back to the drawing board.
 The testing stage is where you must be willing to apply the implement-learn-repeat cycle, so be a little patient.